POWER HOUSE PRODUCTIONS LLC wrote -

 Ride it Sculpture Park consists of four vacant commercial lots along East Davison Freeway in Detroit and an adjacent vacant house as the main site for the project.
 The house will serve as a mini indoor park, transforming parts of the house to be skateable and livable at the same time for visiting skateboarders and artists.
 The park will extend into the neighborhood revamping neglected alleys, garages and other vacant lots, creating a new and positive use for the forgotten and dismissed landscapes of this great city.

-OUR TEAM consists of artists and skateboard industry professionals from the neighborhood and across the country:
+OUR TEAM: Artists and skateboard industry professionals from the neighborhood and across the country:

 Joe Brook, Photographer for Thrasher Mag.
-THE MAN who got this thing going.
-Will be photographing the build.
+THE MAN who got this going.

-Pat Miller of Chiipss Plymouth, MI skate shop - soon to be moving to Hamtramck!
+Pat Miller of Chiipss skate shop - soon to be moving to Hamtramck!

 With the closing of most recreational facilities and lack of art venues in the city, Detroit is in dire need for new models for community building, infrastructure care and neighborhood life that is dependent on DYI projects as apposed to business as usual.
 Designing and building of Ride It Sculpture Park will be done with the help and input of the local teens, making them stakeholders/skateboarders in the growth and success of their neighborhood.

 And for the Kids on Grant Street, we promise the park will not suck.